fastify/website/README.md

 - Read [here](https://github.com/fastify/website-next/issues/32) for the specs
 - If the markdown file from the main repo has a `# Title`, the title will be used as the sidebar label
+- The `latest` version is just a renamed copy of the most recent version.
+This is done to support legacy links to the `/latest/*`